Ssentiago/image-zoom-drag/docs/CONTRIBUTING.md

 - Check the [Translation Guide](TRANSLATION_GUIDE.md) for translation questions

-Thank you for helping make Interactify better for everyone! 🎉
+Thank you for helping make Image Zoom & Drag better for everyone! 🎉